Jmac217/hugotest/content/posts/Contact/index.md

 # Contact Jordan Elder for Tech Services

 I'm available for freelance operations, development, and design work or just to invite to a gig!
-Be sure to check out the [band]() if you made it this far!

-If you're interested in my design work, check out the [Gallery](/posts/available-for-graphic-design).
+If you're interested in my design work, check out the [Gallery](/posts/contact-jordan-elder-for-design-services).

 * [Email](mailto:jordanelder10@gmail.com)
 * [Mastodon](https://fosstodon.org/@Jordanielder)